0xor0ne/RoustKit/README.md

 ./docker/rkbuilder/run.sh
 ```

-A few notes: the instructions below assume that the linux kernel source code is
+NOTES: the instructions below assume that the linux kernel source code is
 placed in `kernel/linux` directory on the host (this directory is mounted in
 `$WDIR/kernel/linux` inside the container).
-Also, the insstructions
+Also, the instructions
-uses the directory `kernel/build` (mounted in `$WDIR/kernel/build`
+use the directory `kernel/build` (mounted in `$WDIR/kernel/build`
 inside the container) as the output directory for the kernel build process.
 So, for example, for downloading and extracting the Linux kernel source code you
 can execute the following commands (from `$WDIR` inside the